palrogg/foundations-homework/11/readme.md

 I loved the “color replacement” part: it was interesting to think of an easy/elegant and optimized way to do this.

+Deciding how to deal with partial data about prices (e.g. `vary` instead of a price) was an interesting challenge.

 The funniest part was the graphics.